13/09/2009

 But how come we can see something so far away, so high above the Earth?

-Well, that’s the key – because it’s so high, hundreds of miles above our heads, it’s still in sunlight long after darkness has fallen down here on the ground, and that sunlight reflects off its enormous solar panel “wings”, just like sunlight glints off an airplane, or a mirror, and makes it visible to us in the night sky.
+Well, it’s the height that’s the key – because it’s so high, hundreds of miles above our heads, the ISS is still in sunlight long after darkness has fallen down here on the ground, and that sunlight reflects off its enormous solar panel “wings”, just like sunlight glints off an airplane, or a mirror, and makes it visible to us in the night sky.

-You’ve probably seen the International Space Station – we usually abbreviate it to ISS – many times without even knowing what it was.
-Lots of people who are out and about after dark have seen the ISS drifting through the heavens, but thought it was ether just an airplane or a normal satellite.
+Actually, you’ve probably seen the International Space Station – we usually abbreviate it to ISS – many times already without even knowing what it was.
+Lots of people who are out and about after dark – driving home from work, walking the dog, meandering back from the pub – have seen the ISS drifting through the heavens, but thought it was ether just an airplane or a normal satellite.
 Of course, many people have also seen it and thought it was a UFO!
 But the truth is even more amazing – that “bright light” sailing across the starry sky is a man-made structure, a huge, incredibly complicated manned spacecraft that is home to astronauts from many different countries.
 The ISS is nothing less than science fiction come true – a permanently-manned outpost in space.

 In recent years, as it has grown larger and larger, and brighter and brighter, ”ISS-spotting” has become a great hobby among amateur astronomers and skywatchers, but you don’t need to be an astronomer – with a deep knowledge of the night sky and expensive equipment – to enjoy following the ISS as it flies through the constellations.
 All you need to know is what time to start looking for it.
 Yes, it really is that simple!
 All you need to do is know in advance what time you need to go outside – then you can just stand there and watch the show!